-You may or may not be familiar with what it is.
+You may or may not be familiar with the condition, scoliosis.

 How does Keck Medicine of USC treat scoliosis?

 Want to learn more?
-Watch a few of the videos here.
+Watch a few of our videos here.

 If you feel that you may have some spinal issues or are looking for a second opinion, request an appointment by calling (800) USC-CARE (800-872-2273) or by visiting spine.keckmedicine.org/request-an-appointment.